 The school has an effective assessment process which identifies barriers to learning.
 We will observe the child, gather information and achievement data.
 Individual assessments will be completed to establish strengths and areas of difficulty.
 For children with SEN, two sorts of data are gathered.
 Attainment information measures how close the child is to their age related expectations or above.
 In addition, the school measures the progress of children with SEN commensurate with their abilities.
-Alongside the need for specific targets designed to address additional needs, children with SEN at St White's school also have specific targets for reading, writing and maths.
+Children with SEN at St White's school have targets that address their specific area of need as well as specific targets for reading, writing and maths.
 When the school measures their progress, it uses these highly tailored, subject specific, targets.